MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-view-in-edge.md

 Last year, we announced that Microsoft 365 apps and services would no longer support Internet Explorer 11 (IE 11).
 As a result, we no longer recommend View in File Explorer and encourage using the OneDrive sync client.
 The OneDrive sync client provides [Files On-Demand](https://support.office.com/article/0e6860d3-d9f3-4971-b321-7092438fb38e), which allows you to access all your files in SharePoint without using up local storage space.
 For info about using OneDrive to sync SharePoint files, visit [SharePoint file sync](sharepoint-sync.md).

-The View in File Explorer menu option will not be visible to you or users in the SharePoint modern document library by default.
-In certain cases, organizations may still need to use View in File Explorer to access modern document libraries.
-Starting in Microsoft Edge Stable version 93, you can enable the View in File Explorer capability on SharePoint for modern document libraries.
+.

 </br>

 ## Configure View in File Explorer with Edge
-Follow the steps below to use View in File Explorer in Edge:
+Follow the steps below to use View in File Explorer in Microsoft Edge:

-1. Verify that devices are on Edge build 93 or later using [Find out which version of Microsoft Edge you have](https://support.microsoft.com/en-us/microsoft-edge/find-out-which-version-of-microsoft-edge-you-have-c726bee8-c42e-e472-e954-4cf5123497eb).
+1. Verify that devices are on Microsoft Edge build 93 or later using [Find out which version of Microsoft Edge you have](https://support.microsoft.com/en-us/microsoft-edge/find-out-which-version-of-microsoft-edge-you-have-c726bee8-c42e-e472-e954-4cf5123497eb).

 2. Enable the [ConfigureViewInFileExplorer](/deployedge/microsoft-edge-policies#configureviewinfileexplorer) Edge policy that  allows URLs with the viewinfileexplorer: scheme to open WebDAV URLs in Windows File Explorer.